 Undertake a range of studies to determine if foraging resources are limiting and if this may be contributing to the decline.
 Building upon previous studies on foraging behaviour, determine foraging locations, distances traveled to foraging sites, routes taken to reach foraging sites (i.e. are corridors of connecting vegetation required) and prey availability.
-Conduct habitat preference analysis across all seasons to identify preferred foraging sites.
+Conduct habitat preference analysis across all seasons to identify critical foraging areas, and the relative use of wetlands and forested areas.
 Techniques used in these studies could include a combination of bat detectors, radio tracking and radar.
 Assess availability and use of free water to determine if this requirement may be limiting.
-Investigate the impact of fuel reduction burning and wildfire on foraging resources.
+Investigate the impact of fuel reduction burning and bushfires on foraging resources.
 Predict likely changes to foraging resources under projected climate change scenarios.

-Action 2.8 Investigate dietary requirements.
+Action 2.9 Investigate dietary requirements.

 An analysis of the dietary requirements of all age, sex and reproductive categories should be undertaken.
 In addition to using scat analysis to identify prey items, studies should explore alternative identification techniques such as DNA analysis to enable identification to species level.
-Prey selectivity should be determined by comparing prey to invertebrate samples collected at preferred foraging habitat.
+Prey selectivity should be determined by comparing prey to invertebrate samples collected at preferred foraging habitat, as identified in Action 2.7.
 Assess body condition of various age classes to provide an indication of whether individuals are obtaining sufficient food for adult survival and for lactating females to produce enough milk to ensure pup survival.
 The potential for additional key dietary requirements should also be investigated (e.g. mineral requirements).

-Action 2.9 Investigate the impact of pesticides.
+Action 2.10 Investigate the impact of pesticides.